-It is estimated that an average Bosnian family that consist of 3.27 members spends around US\$4,940 annually (2011 est.) on food products (source: Entity Institutes for Statistics).
-According to BiH Agency for Statistics based on the World Bank's methodology (minimum 2,100 calories per person on daily basis), the poverty rate for BiH dropped from 20 percent to 14 percent in the period 1998-2008.
+It is estimated that an average Bosnian family that consist of 3.27 members spends around US\$4, 965 annually (2013 est.) on food products (source: Entity Institutes for Statistics).

+According to BiH Agency for Statistics based on the World Bank's methodology (minimum 2,100 calories per person on daily basis), the poverty rate for BiH is 17.9 percent.